 “I don’t have any; it’s not like a lot of us just hang around in the belfry.”

-She was holding on to her humanity, and watching the last connections to her human life disappear as they grew old and started dying.
+She was holding on to her humanity and watching the last connections to her human life disappear as they grew old and started dying.
 Gale was pretty sure this was a big part of the reason for her scorching.
-It certainly wasn’t a problem human teens had to content with.
+It certainly wasn’t a problem human teens had to contend with.